corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-flows.md

 {{< /tabs >}}

-Types of things to check include:
+Check that:

-* Ensuring that the transaction received is the expected type, i.e. has the expected type of inputs and outputs
+* The transaction received is the expected type, and has the expected types of inputs and outputs.
-* Checking that the properties of the outputs are expected, this is in the absence of integrating reference data sources to facilitate this
+* The properties of the outputs are expected, unless you have integrated reference data sources to facilitate this.
-* Checking that the transaction is not incorrectly spending (perhaps maliciously) asset states, as potentially the transaction creator has access to some of signer’s state references
+* The transaction is not incorrectly spending asset states (perhaps maliciously).
+The transaction creator could have access to some of signer’s state references.

-### SendTransactionFlow/ReceiveTransactionFlow
+### `SendTransactionFlow` and `ReceiveTransactionFlow`

-Verifying a transaction received from a counterparty also requires verification of every transaction in its dependency chain.
-This means the receiving party needs to be able to ask the sender all the details of the chain.
+When you verify a transaction you've received from a counterparty, you must also verify every transaction in its dependency chain.
+This means the receiving party needs to be able to ask the sender for all the details of the chain.
-The sender will use `SendTransactionFlow` for sending the transaction and then for processing all subsequent transaction data vending requests as the receiver walks the dependency chain using `ReceiveTransactionFlow`:
+The sender sends the transaction using `SendTransactionFlow`.
+To process all subsequent transaction data vending requests as the receiver walks the dependency chain using `ReceiveTransactionFlow`:

 {{< tabs name="tabs-18" >}}